 North is one of the few high schools in the United States that teaches canoeing in the physical education class.
 During the spring, the students hold an annual water festival during which they demonstrate skills learned in P.E. classes.
 The festival has been given nationwide publicity in several magazine articles.

 Unique landmarks in close proximity to North are Meade Island and the Minisa Bridge.
 In 1928, the Wichita Indians built a ceremonial lodge on the north end of Meade Island in the middle of the Arkansas River.
 The lodge was fashioned after Father Juan Padilla's church, the first church in America.
 When the city decided to build a new bridge across the river, Mrs. Ethel Parker, English teacher at North, suggested to the city planners that the construction incorporate a design similar to that of North High School.
 Upon completion, the bridge was named "Minisa" which means "Red Water at Sunset"

 When North opened in 1929, it had an enrollment of 800 students and forty faculty members.
 Mr. Grover Dotzour was the first principal at North.
-North has had twelve principals:
+North has had fourteen principals: